hoffoh/redhat/README.md

     - bash get_ceph_info_toolbox.sh

-## Script to collect data from ODF:
+## Script to generate a report from ODF:

     - bash get_odf_info.sh

-## Script to collect Local Storage Operator details from a node:
+## Script to generate a report from Local Storage Operator on a node:

     - bash get_lso_info.sh